axtend/axlib/bin/node-template/README.md

 ### Runtime

-In Substrate, the terms "[runtime](https://docs.substrate.io/v3/getting-started/glossary#runtime)" and "[state transition function](https://docs.substrate.io/v3/getting-started/glossary#state-transition-function-stf)" are analogous - they refer to the core logic of the blockchain that is responsible for validating blocks and executing the state changes they define.
-The Substrate project in this repository uses the [FRAME](https://docs.substrate.io/v3/runtime/frame) framework to construct a blockchain runtime.
+In Axlib, the terms "[runtime](https://docs.substrate.io/v3/getting-started/glossary#runtime)" and "[state transition function](https://docs.substrate.io/v3/getting-started/glossary#state-transition-function-stf)" are analogous - they refer to the core logic of the blockchain that is responsible for validating blocks and executing the state changes they define.
+The Axlib project in this repository uses the [FRAME](https://docs.substrate.io/v3/runtime/frame) framework to construct a blockchain runtime.
 FRAME allows runtime developers to declare domain-specific logic in modules called "pallets".
 At the heart of FRAME is a helpful